drsrinathsridhar/xnocs/README.md

 ```

 # Code
-I. Download and install the following required packages.
+## 1. Download and install the following required packages.
 We only support Python 3.5+.

 - PyTorch 1.0+ (see the [PyTorch website][1] for installation instructions)
 - numpy>=1.15.4